Skip to content

 warn_on_missing: true

-key_name: status
+key_name: slug

 Above you can find all possible settings with their default values.
 You don't have to provide them.
 Just use them if you want to change some settings.
 The description of the meaning of given setting, you can find below.